Your trusted source for computer chess information!

 Myrddin is a winboard-compliant chess engine to a reasonable degree.
 It supports protover 1 primarily to support the Chessmaster interface, and also protover 2.

-Myrddin plays approximately 2000 ELO against chess engines, and probably 100-200 points higher against humans.
-This is an improvement of approximately 75 points compared to the previous release.
+The 64-bit version of Myrddin should play approximately 2650 ELO against chess engines at 1 CPU (using CCRL rating), and probably 100 points higher against humans.
+This is an improvement of about 50 points compared to the previous release.
+Myrddin should play about 80 points stronger at 4 CPU.

 The following winboard commands are supported: